RobbeW/Blockly/readme.md

-# JavaScript in de Klas: Maze & Turtle
+# Blockly in de Klas: Maze & Turtle

 Auteur: Robbe Wulgaert · aiindeklas.be / robbewulgaert.be
 © 2025 Robbe Wulgaert